farooqashar/fritter-backend/README.md

 #### `PUT /api/halloffame/freets` - Toggle Freets To and From Hall of Fame

 **Body**
-- `freeid` _{string}_ - The freet id to be toggled into the the hall of fame if it is not in there; otherwise, remove it from the hall of fame if it is inside hall of fame
+- `freetId` _{string}_ - The freet id to be toggled into the the hall of fame if it is not in there; otherwise, remove it from the hall of fame if it is inside hall of fame
 - `userId` _{string}_ - The user id of the user of the hall of fame

 **Returns**